Here are some funding opportunities that may be of use to you and your groups/centres.

 There are many grants available in the UK which may be relevant to your school.
 This guide provides details of some of the main grants and summarises the key details in an easy to review way.

-Awards 4 All – This is a lottery grants programme that funds small community based projects across the UK.
+Awards 4 All – Awards 4 All is a lottery grants programme that funds small community based projects across the UK.
 Awards for All gives groups an easy way to get small Lottery grants of between £300 and £10,000.

 Awards for All look to fund projects which address the issues, needs and aspirations of local communities and people.
 They will fund a wide range of community projects aimed at developing skills, improving health, revitalising the local environment and enabling people to become more active citizens.

 Children In Need – BBC Children in Need awards grants each year to organisations supporting disadvantaged children and young people in the UK.
-They support two programmes Main Grants and Small Grants.
-The Main Grants programme is open to charities and not-for-profit organisations applying for grants over £10,000 per year for up to three years.
-The Small Grants programme is open to charities and not-for-profit organisations applying for any amount up to and including £10,000 for one year only.
+They support two programmes, Main Grants and Small Grants.
+The Main Grants programme is open to charities and not-for-profit organisations applying for grants over £10,000 per year for up to 3 years.
+The Small Grants programme is open to charities and not-for-profit organisations applying for any amount up to and including £10,000 for up to 3 years.

 Andy Fanshawe Memorial Trust – Grants are available for charitable organisations, schools and youth groups and can be for projects that allow young people to experience outdoor recreation.
 The grant aims to support specific projects that encourage young people to further their existing skills and gain new experiences.
 Eligible expenditure includes equipment, course fees and trips.